nerbiz/Shearling-Boots/README.md

 #### Adding some generally useful CSS

 Currently only a small accessibility stylesheet is added, but my intention is to expand this.

+### License

+This project is released under the [The Unlicense]('http://unlicense.org/'), which means it's placed in the public domain.

+If you fork or distribute this project, or do anything else where giving credit seems appropriate, I would appreciate it if you'd credit me, but it's not required.